 As well as four freestyle parks, Cardies has an International Pipe with 12-14ft walls, a 22ft Olympic Superpipe (same size as X Games and Winter Olympics), the Cardrona Big Air - an 85ft monster table - and the Cardrona Gravity Cross, a skier-/ boarder-cross circuit with sweepers, rollers, jumps & road gaps.
 Enough to keep you occupied?

 It is in the range of off-snow activities that SnowSkool New Zealand stands head and shoulders above all other SnowSkool courses and indeed all other courses out there.

 Bar crawls & nightclubs

 And if you fancy heading a little further afield ...

 Watch the All Blacks

 Wanaka offers plenty of variety for a night on the tiles.
-The town has over forty bars, pubs, lounges and nightclubs offering everything from a quiet drink overlooking the lake to packing out the dancefloor to big-name DJs and live bands.
+The town has over forty bars, pubs, lounges and nightclubs offering everything from a quiet drink overlooking the water at Lake Bar to packing out the dancefloor to big-name DJs and live bands at Red Rock or LaLaLand.
 The town also hosts a leg of the New Zealand jelly-wrestling tour which has, in the past, been won by a female SnowSkool student!
 Participation is, of course, entirely optional...

 The SnowSkool weekend trip to Queenstown is also worthy of special mention.
 The days involve bungee jumping, sky diving, jet-boating, luge, toboganning, bungee-swings and much more.
 And you will just as busy in the evenings with dinner, drinks, bars, chatting (-up), dancing, nightclubs and…well…I am sure you get the picture!